fmunz/motion/README.md

 ![Arch](img/data-pipeline2.png)
-# motion
+# Distributed Seismograph
-Distributed Seismograph.
-DAIS 2023 demo to analyze IoT events from more than 130 mobile phone accelerometers in a streaming data pipeline.
+DAIS 2023 demo to analyze IoT events from more than 130 mobile phone accelerometers with a streaming data pipeline.
 **Note that this is not a canned demo**.
 To enjoy it, you have to be able to provision a Kinesis stream, a publicly accessible S3 bucket, and an AWS Inkognito pool.

 ## Background Story

-In this live demo from [DAIS 2023](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action/).
-In the demo I show how to use serverless Databricks Delta Live Tables (DLT), Workflows, SQL for data ingestion, cleansing, and transformation.
-Even with the smallish demo setup, I could process 51 million events per day.
+This demo from [DAIS 2023](https://www.databricks.com/dataaisummit/session/embracing-future-data-engineering-serverless-real-time-lakehouse-action/) uses Databricks Delta Live Tables (DLT), Workflows with serverless compute, Databricks SQL serverless.
+Even with the smallish demo setup a throughput of 51 million events/day was supported.

 ## Architecture